safakozdek/Remote-Controller/README.md

 ```
 3. Choose a name as client

-4. After the handshak process(~10 secs), choose a command from list
+4. After the handshake process(~10 secs), choose a command from list
  - Show my profile
  - Send a terminal command
  - Quit